LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/arrays/arrays-are-like-strings.rst

 Arrays are similar to strings, but are a more general collection type.
 Like strings, **arrays** are a sequence of values that can be accessed via an ordered index.
 Unlike strings, arrays can store data of any type.

-Notice the values in the below figure each have an index value.
+The figure below demonstrates an array named languages.
+The array contains four strings, each of those values has an index position.

 .. figure:: figures/Arrays-are-like-strings.png
    :alt: A label, languages, pointing to an array that contains "Python" at index 0, "C#" at index 1, "Java" at index 2, and "JavaScript" at index 3.